 Reach Manali in the morning from Delhi / Chandigarh after an overnight journey and check-in to the hotel.
 You will be free to do whatever you want on this day, but the most important thing is to relax and acclimatize and not overexert.
 In the afternoon we will hold a small briefing session along with the guide.
 We will be leaving very early the next day; proper rest will help you in acclimatizing.

-Day 2 - Manali to Kaza via Rohtang and Kunzum Pass
+Day 2 - Manali to Kaza via Atal Tunnel and Kunzum Pass

-Today we head to Spiti valley which will take around 10 hours 220 km if everything goes as planned.
-We leave early in the morning as we have a long way to go and ascend the mighty Rohtang Pass.
+Today we head to Spiti valley which will take around 7-8 hours (approx. 190 kms), if everything goes as planned.
+We leave in the morning as we have a long way to go and cross the Atal Tunnel.
+The tunnel is the longest tunnel in the world at 9km above 10000 ft.
 We shall spend some time on the pass and then head towards Gramphoo.